YosefLab/CellRangerIDE/README.md

 --memory-size \
 --cpu-cores \
 --queue-name

 ```
+Of course not all of the parameters are needed to be set it depends of the pipeline you are using and also part of these arguments have default parameters.
+Therefore, you can check the cellranger_arguments.xlsx file to understand what is necessary and isn't.

+## Example run tutorial

 2) In case you are not using part of those paramters they will be read by the relevant .yaml file in the const_files folder, This is another unpopular way to run the software and it will be used if part of the sections will remain empty or won't be used at all.
-If you still wish to modify these config file so at first you have to modify the config_general.yaml file and according to the pipeline you chose you have to fill the extra compatible config file.
+If you still wish to modify these config files so at first you have to modify the config_general.yaml file and according to the pipeline you chose you have to fill the extra compatible config file.

-## Example run tutorial
+## Example config file setup